Opisthoteuthis pluto: Description

 The octopus is known from multiple specimens.
 The largest specimen, a male, spanned 540 mm from arm tip to arm tip.
-Like other members of the genus Opisthoteuthis, this octopus is sexually dimorphic.
-The male has a few greatly enlarged suckers, while the female does not.
+Like other members of the genus Opisthoteuthis, this octopus is sexually dimorphic, the males having enlarged suckers on distinct regions of the arms.
+The species has 80–85 suckers per arm, with males having a region of proximal suckers enlarged (from the 4th to 9th or 10th sucker, near the mouth).
+The species is distinct in lacking any distally enlarged suckers on the male.
+Some sources note the species as having enlarged suckers on distal arm regions, but this was not noted in Berry's original description and seems to stem from confusion with the recently described Insigniteuthis obscura.
+The species has 8 lamellae on each gill, and unlike other southern Australian Opisthoteuthis has a unilobed digestive gland (liver), it has some unique modifications to its reproductive system that distinguishes it from other species.
 According to S. Stillman Berry, who described O. pluto, the octopus was capable of partially retracting its suckers and cirri (the small tendrils lining the arms).
 The octopus has a dark color, which helps it camouflage with the ocean floor.